-We knew when we bought the building that water issues needed to be addressed.
+The last issue was water intrusion.
 The back of the building is actually below ground level and water would seep in through the walls and flood the back half of the building.
 An interior trench was jackhammered out of the slab and a “weeping tile system” similar to a french drain was installed.
-Again, I’m thankful for my husbands knowledge, research and desire to fix things the right way.
+Again, I’m thankful for my husband’s knowledge, research and desire to fix things the right way.

 Finally, it was time to start putting the place back together.
 For me, this was the fun part to watch.
 Walls were built, the kitchen and bath were put in, floors went down and ceilings went up.
 Once we were close to completion inside, we ordered our signs for outside.

 Summerville Dream gave us a Dream Building Improvement Grant to help pay for the signs.
 The grants help commercial owners within the Downtown Historic District enhance and improve the appearance of buildings.
 It’s a great program and we’re extremely thankful to Summerville Dream and Michael Lisle.

 I truly love our town and being a part of it.
 Every day I get to help people experience our town’s uniqueness and help make it home for them as well.
 I hope to continue the community service at 131 South Main St that was started many years ago at Helen’s Beauty Parlor.